coerce to a list of characters

 take keyword arguments (though macros can), the ACL2 functions

-are defined to correspond to
+position-equal and position-eq are defined to correspond to

-calls of the Common Lisp function position
+calls of the Common Lisp function position whose keyword argument

-is equal
+:test is equal or eq, respectively.

-position of an item in a string or a list, using eq
+position of an item in a string or a list, using eq as test

 Parent topic: PROGRAMMING Home